Tony Saunders (bassist): Career

-Saunders began playing with his father, Merl, and Jerry Garcia, becoming a featured musician in Merl Saunders & Aunt Monk when he was 18 years old.
+Saunders’s career began by playing with his father and Jerry Garcia, becoming a featured musician in Merl Saunders & Aunt Monk when he was eighteen years old.
 Later, Saunders played in the original Rainforest Band and recorded all of his father's projects.
-Bassists Chuck Rainey, Jack Casady, and John Kahn were interested in Saunders's musical ability.
+Bassists Chuck Rainey, Jack Casady, and John Kahn were contemporaries of Saunders during this period.
 Kahn introduced Saunders to the music of James Jamerson.
 His other influences include Stanley Clarke, Alphonso Johnson, Rufus Reid, Ralphe Armstrong, and Marcus Miller.
 Anthony Davis and Lee Miles encouraged Saunders to play bass guitar full-time.

-Saunders has scored movies, corporate videos, TV shows, commercials, and produced numerous CDs––primarily at his studio, Studio 1281.
+Saunders has made appearances in films, corporate videos, TV shows, and commercials.
+He also produced numerous CDs–primarily at his studio, Studio 1281.
 He composed the music for the stage play Zetta, which was performed in San Francisco by the American Conservatory Theater.
 He acted as the musical director for Zetta and Rock Justice, the latter written by Bob Heyman and Marty Balin of Jefferson Starship.

 Saunders studied under choir director Leon Patillo.
-He met the Hawkins family when he was 14 and has credited them with not only inspiring him to play the bass but also with providing him spiritual guidance.
 He played with Walter Hawkins, Edwin Hawkins, and the Love Center Choir in the 1980s and released He Lifted Me Up, his first gospel project, in 2005.
 Other gospel artists Saunders has played with include Andrae Crouch, the Clark Sisters, Reverend James Moore, Daryl Coley, James Cleveland, the Williams Brothers, The Mighty Clouds of Joy, and Shirley Caesar.
-He completed a gospel project featuring Derrick Hughes, Alfreda Lyons-Campbell, and Saunders's long-time friend, gospel bassist/drummer Joel Smith (Walter and Ed's nephew).
+He completed a gospel project featuring Derrick Hughes, Alfreda Lyons-Campbell, and Saunders's long-time friend, gospel bassist and drummer, Joel Smith (nephew of Walter and Edwin Hawkins).